pdfcpu/pdfcpu/pagemode/pagemode_list.md

 layout: default
 ---

-# List Viewer Preferences
+# List Page Mode

-This command outputs a list of any configured viewer preferences.
+This command outputs the configured page layout for a PDF file.

 Have a look at some [examples](#examples).